 A real estate agent will act as your council and advocate throughout a major financial transaction and throughout the real estate buying process.
-The right agent will fill you with confidence, help you to feel empowered and leave you feeling that you got the most house for your money or the most money for your house.
+The right agent will fill you with confidence, help you to feel empowered and leave you feeling that you purchased the most house for your money.

-At The Hillis Group, we provide the highest levels of service, the most up-to-date knowledge of the market and the industry, and a level of comfort that helps our clients to genuinely enjoy the processes of buying real estate or selling their homes.
-We have the experience, the expertise and the sensitivity to prove our value in every regard.
+At The Hillis Group, we strive to provide the highest levels of service.
+The most up-to-date knowledge of the current market you are buying in.
+And a level of comfort that help you, our client genuinely enjoy the processes of buying real estate.
+We have the experience, expertise and the sensitivity to prove our value in every regard.

 The path to your new front door should align your lifestyle with your resources.
 Walking that path requires an Action Plan that guides you, lets you know what to expect, and ensures you get the most from your purchase.

-Here are 10 steps you should know about the real estate buying process:
+Here are 10 steps you want to embrace about the real estate buying process:

 Before you even call a real estate agent, take some time to research the listings for houses available in the places you might like to live.
 This is your first step to understanding the market, as it will provide an overview of what’s available and how it is priced.
-Then you can start a list of considerations – the things you’d like to have and what would be unacceptable in any of the houses that we may show you.
+Then you can start a list of considerations – the things you’d like to have and what would be unacceptable in any of the houses.
 Having clarity in this way will help narrow the focus from the beginning, and save you from looking at a lot of places that just don’t interest you.